 To minimize the impact of the laser writing process on the crystal quality, the volume of the laser focus needs to be reduced by maximizing the NA of the focusing optics.
-However, spherical aberration induced at the airdiamond interface (with a refractive index of n = 1 and n = 2.42, respectively) also increases with increasing NA.
-We resolve this dilemma by using a truncated hemispherical cubic zirconia SIL (t-SIL) with a refractive index of n = 2.14, which both maximizes the NA and reduces the spherical aberrations (Fig. 1(a),(b)).
+However, spherical aberration induced at the air-diamond interface (with refractive indices of n = 1 and n = 2.42, respectively) also increases with increasing NA.
+We resolve this dilemma by using a truncated hemispherical cubic zirconia SIL (t-SIL) with a refractive index of n = 2.14, which both maximizes the NA and reduces the spherical aberrations (Figure 1(a,b)).